nebari-dev/nebari-self-registration/README.md

   <img src="images/account-register.png" />
 </p>

-- After you have entered a new password, you will receive an email from "donotreply@jatic.net".
-Follow the verification instructions and you will be taken to the playground.
+- After you have entered a new password, you will receive a verification email.

 <p align="center">
   <img src="images/account-confirm.png" />